naroga/querker/README.md

 Querker
 =======

-Querker is a simple Queue for tasks that can spawn Workers.
+Querker is both a simple queue manager for tasks and a worker manager.
 It aggregates `naroga/querker-queue` and `naroga/querker-worker` in the same place, so you can manage both your queue and your workers from the same place.